 Our in-house team of subject experts answer your questions.
 We showcase some of the most popular ones.

-Q. Explain the process of budding with an example.
+.
+Explain the process of budding with an example.
+Posted by

 The new organism is naturally genetically identical to the parent.
 When yeast buds, one cell divides into two cells.
 When a sponge buds, a part of the parent sponge falls off and starts to grow into a new sponge.
 In hydra, a bud develops as an outgrowth due to repeated cell division at one specific site.
 These buds develop into tiny individuals and when fully mature, detach from the parent body and become new individuals.